indexing_getter, indexing_setter, and indexing_deleter

 // 3

-in Rust, we would use the indexing_*
+To bind that in wasm-bindgen in Rust, we would use the indexing_* attributes

 on methods: